iralhi/Test-GIT/README.md

 # Test

-Project to traning with git
+Project to traning with GIT and Gradle